 Staff disinfects all contact surfaces (e.g., handrails, reception, doors, furniture, desks, etc.) multiple times a day following CDC guidelines for cleaning and disinfection of high-touch surfaces.
 In addition, all common areas are provided with an alcohol-based hand sanitizer.

 Resident Engagement and Needs

 Is Wi-Fi available in the resident’s rooms?

-Wi-Fi offered by Residential Plaza is only available in the TV room on each floor.
-Regretfully those areas are closed at this time.
-We are brainstorming of ways residents could use these spaces without putting themselves at risk and complying with CDC recommendations of social distancing.
+Wi-Fi offered by Residential Plaza is only available in the TV room on each floor and activity rooms on the first and second floor.
+We continue to educate our residents to make sure they use these spaces without putting themselves at risk and complying with CDC recommendations of social distancing.
 If your loved one has a cellphone, we encourage you to call the provider and inquire about adding a hot spot to the device.
 Our staff could help with the setup.